PowerShell/vscode-powershell/docs/troubleshooting.md

 #### Provide Language Server Protocol payload logs

 The PowerShell extension works mostly from sending and receiving messages from [PowerShell Editor Services](httos://github.com/PowerShell/PowerShellEditorServices).
-If we need more information, we may ask to see the payloads of these messages.
+In some cases, getting to the bottom of a bug will require looking at the payloads of these messages.
 To do this:

 - Add the following setting to your settings file: